Can You Get a Job in Switzerland If You Only Speak English?

 Getting By with English in Switzerland

-If you’d like to work in Switzerland, but you don’t speak German, French, or Italian, don’t worry.
-You’ll be able to get by with English, especially in metropolitan areas like Zurich and Geneva.
+If you’d like to work in Switzerland, but you don’t speak any of the national languages, don’t worry.
+You’ll get by with English in metropolitan areas like Zurich and Geneva.
 In Switzerland’s major cities, more than 30% of the population is non-Swiss, so there are plenty of other non-native speakers.
 Additionally, Swiss children learn English at school, and many reach a high level of proficiency.

 Despite this, making an effort to learn the local language will pay off, especially if you intend to stay longer than a few months.
 Learning German, French or Italian can make social interactions easier and open professional doors.

 • German: Well over 60% of Swiss people speak German.
-Zurich, Basel, Berne, and Lucerne are all predominantly German-speaking.
+Zurich, Basel, Bern, and Lucerne are all predominantly German-speaking.

 • French: Over 20% of people speak French in Switzerland.
 Geneva, Lausanne, and Neuchatel are the three biggest French-speaking cities.

-• Italian: Around 8% of the Swiss population speaks Italian.
+• Italian: Around 8% of the Swiss population is Italian-speaking.
 You might need to learn this language if you want to settle in the southern area of Switzerland, called Ticino.

 • Romansh: Spoken by less than 1% of the population, this language is rarely used in business.